Firewall defined

 These are designed to test each packet that comes through your firewall.
 It then tests these packets against the rules you have created, checking their source IP, destination IP address and both the source and destination port.
 If it doesn’t meet the rules you have set up, it will simply be dropped or blocked.

-They can be vulnerable to IP-spoofing and, as such, have largely been replaced in more recent years.
+They can be vulnerable to IP-spoofing and, because of this, have largely been replaced in recent years.

 Stateful multilayer inspection (SMLI) firewalls